ThomasMACHINE/PennyWise/Assets/IndividualReports/Thomas.md

 **Good Code - Framework**

 I was quite happy with my NPC "framework", this was not used heavily in the game, only being utilised for the GoldGolem.
+Ideally this would have been developed quicker and everything would have been added through this, but it started with a Guard that walked between 2 points and with many evolutions of this I feel like I made something I can consider well made.

 The useage for this framework would be to seamlessly add in new Characters to the game, and skipping most of the boilerplate code.
 There are 2 main scripts, Character and AggressiveCharacter.